When the theme for this year, “limitlessness,” came to me, I was excited but unsure where to start.

 - What vibe do I want people to feel?
 That’s my brand personality and tone of voice.

-It is necessary to establish these things early on so that this year can end with a bang.
+I wanted to establish these things early on so that this year ends with a bang.

-Then, after working with one amazing client who booked my website copywriting package, she gave me an interesting review that makes my “next step” clearer every time I go back to it.
+After working with one client who had booked my website copywriting package, she gave me an interesting review that made my “next steps” clearer (and every time I go back to it, I feel it all over again).

 “…I knew I’d love your work because I like your website copy.”
 Melissa had said.

-(Quick call: if you want to write a website that ranks and converts your best-fit clients, grab the SEO Website Playbook and thank me later.)
+(Quick call: if you want to rank your small business website on the first page of Google ASAP, grab this SEO checklist and thank me later.)

 So, as the overthinker that I am, I began to think…